 What FREE materials do I receive if I participate in the ACE Program?

 - A curriculum guide of 21 aerospace-themed, national academic standards-driven lessons for your grade level (Lessons are divided into 9 academic lessons, 6 character lessons, and 6 physical fitness lessons.
 Read the descriptions of all ACE lessons.
 View now.)

 - A classroom set of aerospace manipulative items that relate to one of the lessons for each grade level

-- An ACE teacher plaque noting successful ACE Program completion
+- An ACE teacher certificate noting successful ACE Program completion

 What are the requirements if I participate in this program?